TM312/mllrs.io/content/articles/aws-transcribe-lambda.md

 ---
 title: Using AWS Lambda For Automatic Video Data Transcriptions
 slug: aws-transcribe-lambda
-description: A step-by-step guide on how to create an AWS Lambda function that triggers AWS Transcribe whenever new items are uploaded to an S3 bucket.
+description: A step-by-step guide on how to create an AWS Lambda function that triggers AWS Transcribe whenever new items are put into an S3 bucket.
-series: introduction-to-aws-and-lambda
+series: intro-to-aws-and-lambda
 # repository: https://github.com/TM312/building_blocks/tree/master/responsive-b-card-group
 createdAt: 2021-06-07T00:01:00.000Z
 updatedAt: 2021-06-06T00:01:00.000Z